Foundation Stage - About Us

 Owl Group – Mrs Kang

 Gaining a place at Hillside Foundation 1 DOES NOT automatically guarantee a place in Foundation 2.
-Parents are responsible for registering their child with Wokingham Council for admission to the main school.
+Parents are responsible for registering their child with Wokingham Borough Council for admission to the school as a Reception child.

-Places are not allocated on a first come first served basis but are determined by Wokingham Borough Council.
-Details of the nursery and school admissions criteria is available on request.
+Places for F2 are not allocated on a first come first served basis but are determined by Wokingham Borough Council admissions.

-Key People are responsible for collecting observations of children in Foundation.
-These observations are recorded on an Ipad and twice per term the observations are sent to you via email.
+Your child's Key Person is responsible for recording and sharing progress and milestones.
+These observations are recorded on an iPad and are sent to you via email.
 Please ensure you let the school know your email address.
 We also welcome observations from home.

 Support in Foundation